carpentries/instructor-training/episodes/15-carpentries.md

 On November 1, 2018, The Carpentries Executive Council (succeeded by Board of Directors in 2025) approved [Library Carpentry](https://librarycarpentry.org/) as the third official Lesson Program of The Carpentries.

+In July 2024, HPC Carpentry entered Lesson Program Incubation, beginning the official process that leads to adoption into The Carpentries.

 On February 1, 2025, The Carpentries became an independent 501(c)(3) non-profit organisation, now called The Carpentries, Inc. (The Carpentries), governed by a [Board of Directors](https://carpentries.org/about-us/governance/).
 Non-profit status provides a stable foundation for long-term planning and sustainability.
 As an independent organisation, The Carpentries has more flexibility in decision-making, program development, and organisational structure, allowing the opportunity to adapt more easily to the changing needs of the community.